Affiliate links on SoundGuys may earn us a commission. Learn more.

 The team at SoundGuys is deeply invested in helping you find the best audio products for your needs and budget.
 We want to share our passion with our readers and minimize the legwork you need to put in.
 Whether we’re interviewing experts on hearing loss or debunking cable myths, we do what it takes to get to the truth of the matter.

 Our team has years of experience reviewing products, conducting lab tests, working in studios, and in the field of journalism.
-If you’ve wondered if we get paid to favorably review certain products: we don’t.
-In fact, it’s against the SoundGuys ethics policy to receive any compensation or gift for reviews or spots on our lists.
+If you’ve wondered if we get paid to review certain products favorably, we don’t.
+In fact, it’s against SoundGuy’s ethics policy to receive any compensation or gift for reviews or spots on our lists.

 Frequently asked questions about cheap studio headphones

-Our recommendations for budget studio headphones are wired because, well, wires are cheap.
+Our recommendations for budget studio headphones tend to be wired because, well, wires are cheap.
 Wireless models tend to be more expensive.
-Plus, Bluetooth introduces the possibility for latency and other problems, which you likely want to avoid in a studio setting.
+Plus, Bluetooth introduces the possibility of latency and other problems, which you want to avoid in a studio setting.